Summer Sale20% OFFView deals

 The key takeaway is to start with self-assessment before you start downloading.
 Don't just pick an app because it's popular; choose it because it solves a specific problem you face daily.

 2. Start with a Foundation: For any student, especially those on macOS, establishing a baseline of your current habits is invaluable.
 Before you can optimize your time, you need to know how you're spending it.
-Chronoid provides this crucial, non-judgmental data automatically — revealing patterns in your focus, study sessions, and procrastination you might not even be aware of.
+Chronoid provides this valuable, non-judgmental data automatically, revealing patterns in your focus, study sessions, and procrastination you might not even be aware of.
 It requires zero effort to use, which means you can start gathering insights from day one.

 3. Build and Integrate, Don't Overload: Once you have your foundational tool, add one new app at a time.
 See how a dedicated note-taking app works with your time-tracking insights.
 Does it help you create more focused study blocks?
 Does a task manager help you schedule deep work sessions that you can then measure for effectiveness?
 The goal is synergy, where each app enhances the function of the others.